-Lyft is facing a class-action lawsuit that targets the alleged widespread and deliberate misclassification of its drivers as independent contractors.
-According to Jalopnik.com, the lawsuit was filed in the Northern District of California by representatives of Lyft driver Donald J. Brunner Jr. of Burbank who has driven full-time for Lyft since March 2016.
-The lawsuit states Brunner has worked 42 to 70 hours per week on the platform since logging 500 to 1,100 miles per week.
-The suit alleges he and other drivers were deprived of reimbursed expenses, overtime and minimum wage among other rights employees have under the law.
+Lyft faces a class-action lawsuit that targets the alleged widespread and deliberate misclassification of its drivers as independent contractors.
+According to Jalopnik.com, the lawsuit was filed in the Northern District of California by representatives of Lyft driver Donald J. Brunner Jr. of Burbank, who has driven full-time for Lyft since March 2016.
+The lawsuit states Brunner has worked 42 to 70 hours per week on the platform since logging 500 to 1,100 miles weekly.
+The suit alleges he and other drivers were deprived of reimbursed expenses, overtime, and the minimum wage, among other rights employees have under the law.

-Lyft has been sued several times now over how it misclassifies its drivers as contractors.
-In 2017, the rideshare company settled a similar lawsuit for $27 million although it took nearly four years to be settled.
+Lyft has been sued several times over its misclassification of its drivers as contractors.
+In 2017, the rideshare company settled a similar lawsuit for $27 million, although it took nearly four years to settle.
 Furthermore, it left the question of driver classification unanswered.
 Uber settled a case earlier this year for $20 million six years after it was filed.

 Why is This Misclassification?